 - Public out-of-state: $194,000 to $200,000 total

-- Private nonprofit: $258,000 to $260,000 total”
+- Private nonprofit: $258,000 to $260,000 total

 These projections assume the student completes their degree in four years.
-However, only 42% of bachelor’s degree-seeking students graduate within four years.
-The six-year graduation rate reaches 60%.
-Additional years add $28,000 to $60,000 depending on institution type.
+Only 42% of bachelor’s degree-seeking students graduate within four years, according to the National Center for Education Statistics – and the six-year graduation rate reaches just 60%.

+College cost inflation runs higher than general inflation.
 Financial planners typically project college cost inflation between 2.5% and 4% annually for long-term planning.
-Conservative planning uses 4%.
-Moderate planning uses 3%.
-Current trends suggest lower increases around 2.5% to 3%, representing a slowdown from historical rates.
+Current trends suggest increases around 2.5% to 3%, representing a slowdown from historical rates.

 - Newborn (18 years until college): Public in-state rises from $27,770 to $47,200 annually; Private rises from $59,970 to $101,900 annually